rocheio/advent-of-code/README.md

 Solutions to Advent of Code problems.

-The 2019 folder was actually done in 2019, and the rest were all done in 2023.
+The 2019 folder was done in 2019, and the rest were done in 2023.

 ## Setup